wh-alice/mig_visualstudio/vs/profiling/how-to--attach-and-detach-performance-tools-to-running-processes.md

 ---
-title: "How to: Attach and Detach Performance Tools to Running Processes | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Attach and Detach Performance Tools to Running Processes" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"